liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 So we have completed the outside specification, now we could go deep inside with `phpspec` describing the behaviours of our domain.

-We have recognized 2 entities `Post` and `Author` they didn't change togheter so they are 2 different concept, they are `Entity` and not value objects because they could change, and they have a lifecycle, and we do want to identify an Author or a Post.
+We have recognized 2 entities `Post` and `Author` they didn't change together so they are 2 different concept, they are `Entity` and not value objects because they could change, and they have a lifecycle, and we do want to identify an Author or a Post.

 Install the tool that helps you to design focusing on the behaviors: